Many, many people around the globe deliver lectures or write articles and books about leaders and transactional

 There are many who do not always appreciate transactional leadership because this, as the name suggests, transactional leadership is extremely transactional.
 Visionary leaders and world leaders are usually transformational leaders rather than transactional leaders.
 In transformational leadership, the leader is one who ensures the personal and professional growth of his/her entire team and is a visionary of sorts.

 There are a few cons of transactional leadership has that stand out very clearly.

 - Transactional leadership overemphasizes on set routines and methods of doing tasks.
 Out of the box, thinking and creativity in employees are seldom encouraged.
 Efficiency is given more emphasis as compared to experimentation to develop new products.

 - There is no personal bond that is formed between team members or even the team members and the boss (leader).
 This is an important feature of transformational leadership which is considered the best type of leadership.
 A sense of connection and closeness to the leader will always motivate the employees to go the extra mile to improve their performance.

 - Transactional leadership also sees the leader more reactive rather than proactive which is harmful to the team and the organization.
 You need to be prepared for what is coming.

 - A transactional leader follows the culture of the organization and works within the framework.
 This is not always good.
 Many a time, a dynamic leader is required who can change the way things are done and set a new vision and culture for the company.

 This being said, transactional leadership has also proven itself very effective several times over the years.
 The cons of transactional leadership can also act as the biggest strengths of this style and make transactional leadership extremely impersonal and professional.

 There are those professionals who quickly get down to business and don’t mean anything but business.
 They do not hesitate in giving rewards to those employees who, on their own, take the initiative to develop themselves and perform better.
-These leaders also do not hesitate in repudiating the employees if the performance is bad.
+These leaders also do not hesitate in repudiating the employees if their performance is bad.